DasudaRunner/Object-Tracking/README.md

 # Object-Tracking
-This object tracking library is optimized using eigen3 and openMP
+This object tracking library is optimized by using Eigen3 and openMP